microsoft/ftatoolkit-rest-analytics-quickstart/README.md

 # REST Analytics Quickstart

-In this repository, we've put together a template Azure Synapse Analytics project designed for data that is available through REST APIs.
+This repository contains a template Azure Synapse Analytics project designed to ingest data that is available through REST APIs.

 ## Table of contents
 - [Overview](#overview)